eg180/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Closure is used in the funtion named personalDice() and the anonymous function within it.
+I can tell by the closing curly braces for each one.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
 c.
 What is the lexical scope of `newRoll`?